jerry3027/cs4641.github.io/index.md

 We hope to be able to compare our different models and determine which is the most accurate at predicting a post’s judgment.
 We expect there to be multiple factors that can increase the likelihood of a poster being declared “the asshole,” such as factors used by a Naive Bayesian network such as age or relationships, or factors used in Word2Vec such as the correlation between a title and a post.
 We expect the results to help us determine which factors are the largest contributor to a post’s verdict.

+### Link to Gantt Sheet

+Click on the following [link](https://docs.google.com/spreadsheets/d/1c5EcHU4atJxC3LtkHKbG2dMgIPzFvhRl5RgATvWg2Nk/edit?usp=sharing) to see our Gannt Sheet.

 ### References

 Mali, A., & Sedamkar, R. Prediction of Depression Using Machine Learning and NLP Approach, International Journal of Intelligent Communication, Accessed February 21, 2022, Retrieved from [https://www.ijiccn.com/images/files/vol2-issue1/Prediction-of-depression-using-Machine-Learng-and-NLP-approach.pdf](https://www.ijiccn.com/images/files/vol2-issue1/Prediction-of-depression-using-Machine-Learng-and-NLP-approach.pdf)